 4 Ways to Be More Human in Your Content Marketing

-As you are beefing up your content marketing efforts for 2017, there are a few things you’ll want to consider doing to help you make a stronger connection with your audience.
+As you are beefing up your content marketing efforts in 2018, there are a few things you’ll want to consider doing to help you make a stronger connection with your audience.
 After all, content marketing is a super tool that helps you to attract and engage with your ideals clients online if you’re doing it right.

-Here are 4 ways to be more human in your content marketing efforts in 2017:
+Here are 4 ways to be more human in your content marketing efforts this year:

 Use Your Voice.